 Understanding when you can get pregnant helps a great deal in figuring out your chances of pregnancy.
 It is possible to become pregnant from intercourse at any time if you happen to be ovulating or ovulate while semen is still viable, but the chances are significantly higher during your fertile period.
 When is that?
 For most women, ovulation lands around mid-cycle.
 So, if your period is on average 28 days, ovulation is likely around the 14th day with day 1 being the first day of period bleeding.
 Note I said most.
 Not all women ovulate mid-cycle, and ovulation does fluctuate slightly each cycle for some.
 You can help guess when you are ovulating by paying attention to vaginal discharge.
 When you are fertile it will become more plentiful and watery.
 At ovulation itself, you may see egg-white-like discharge, sort of like clear snot (I know lovely imagery here.)
 There are also ovulation test strips you can buy if you are ttc, and basal body temping can also be a huge help.

-Keep in mind that the egg survives on average 48 hours, and sperm is most viable within a 48-hour period.
-Sperm, however, can survive in the body for 5 or more days (studies differ on the subject).
+Keep in mind that the egg is most viable in the first 12 hours, but may survive up to 48 hours, and sperm is most viable within 48 hours, but can survive in the body for 5 or more days (studies differ on the subject).

 Let’s consider some scenarios with that then.